tytydraco/yessleep/out/This_Game_feels_too_real.md

 It was a cut scene, and "Grace" was acting like a generic bimbo clutz, but it irked me since she shared her appearance with my real Grace.
 Then suddenly, the game glitches again this time I could make out the quick flash across "Grace's" face, it was an uncanny wide smile, that was gone in the blink of an eye.

 My viewer count went down a bit to 65 people watching.
 Who wouldn't leave?
 This shit was creeping me out.
-As I was about to say something, another character swooped in on screen, it had a human appearance but with too long of limbs and head.
+As I was about to say something, another character swooped in on screen, it had a human appearance but with too long limbs and a head.
 It scurried across the screen, with this wet and gross sound effect, and snatched "Grace".

-This kind of set a bit of panic in me, I jumped as my phone rang.
+This kind of set a bit of panic in me, and I jumped as my phone rang.
 It was Grace's mom.
 What did she want from me?

 I paused the game and answered, "Mm, Hello?
 Mrs. Himori?"